-Tia is an educator who is passionate about addressing inequities in education for learners who are systematically oppressed and historically marginalized.
-She is committed to changing systems and increasing the professional capacity of people and entities who provide services for deaf communities.
+Tia Ivanko, M.S.,NIC, ADAC is an educator passionate about addressing inequities in education for deaf learners.
+She is committed to improving systems and increasing the professional capacity of people and entities who provide services for deaf communities.

-As Co-Director and Co-Principal Investigator at the National Deaf Center on Postsecondary Outcomes (NDC), Tia works in close tandem with Co-Director Carrie Lou Garberoglio, PhD, to manage the organization, in particular leading professional development initiatives, NDC | help team and technical assistance services, staff development, and project workflows.
+As Co-Director and Co-principal investigator at the National Deaf Center on Postsecondary Outcomes (NDC), Ivanko works in tandem with Co-Director Carrie Lou Bloom to manage the organization, particularly leading professional development initiatives, NDC | help team and technical assistance services, staff development, and project workflows.

-Tia has now worked under this federal funding line for three cycles, concentrating on accommodation and accessibility practices, and innovative professional development for practitioners in the field.
-Before joining the grant, she worked as a deaf services coordinator at a community college, collegiate program director, and a teacher of the deaf.
+Ivanko steadily advanced to her current role and has worked under this federal funding line for three cycles – continually committed to strengthening accessibility policies and practices, as well as, designing innovative professional development for practitioners in the field.
+Before joining technical assistance work, she coordinated deaf services at a community college, managed a collegiate program for deaf students, worked as a freelance sign language interpreter, and started her career as a Teacher of the deaf.